Learn practical tips for engaging virtual events in this Ebook

 In a more general sense, when you start gathering data about how your video content is performing, you can personalize it to meet your viewers’ needs.
 When a certain type of video content flops, you can begin to understand why and adjust appropriately.
 Or if a virtual event goes great and leads to many conversions, you’ll know to plan another one.

 Video engagement marketing is only going to become more important in the future.
 If you need proof, look no further than the stratospheric rise of TikTok, the absolute dominance of Netflix, and the staggering amount of time people spend on YouTube.
+We've even built our own Video Engagement Score calculator to help measure engagement in virtual events!

 People are increasingly turning to video, rather than other forms of media, to learn new things, engage with companies, and make purchasing decisions.